lubhaniagarwal/webScrapping1/README.md

 https://nameless-meadow-64755.herokuapp.com/

-The information extract are :
+The information extracted are :

 --> Experience of farmers:
 1. Title of experience